drewlamur/snow-sync/README.md

 cd /lib/snow_sync
 ```

-* Setup the configs in the configs.yml
+* Setup the configurations in the configs.yml
+* Configurations path is <path>/gems/snow_sync-<version>/lib/snow_sync/
 * Append /api/now/table/ to the base_url

 ```bash
 guard -i
 ```

+Note: if the sync directory is deleted after a previous sync, reset the credential configs in the configs.yml so they can be re-encrypted

 ## Running the Tests